-Click on Call in the main menu to get to your work dashboard.
+Click on Work in the main menu to get to your work dashboard.

 The work dashboard is your overview of the lists you can work on, ordered by the last worked.

-To get started working a queue, click the button on the list you want to work on.
-Then myphoner will open the first lead in the queue of that list.
+To get started working a queue, click the call button on the list you want to work on.
+Then Myphoner will open the first lead in the queue of that list.

-The ... button opens a menu with more options for the list.
+The ... button opens a context menu with more options for the list.